Pubs and Restaurants:

 The Crown – Buxhall IP14 3DW – www.thebuxhallcrown.co.uk – 01449 736521

 The Crown is situated in the small village of Buxhall just outside Stowmarket.
-The pub has a good reputation for preparing all its own food, even down to the homemade bread and ice cream!
+The pub has a good reputation for preparing all its own food, even down to the homemade bread and ice cream! – Please check on Google but it is temporarily closed and awaiting a new owner.

 The Dog – Norton IP31 3LP – www.thenortondog.com – 01359 230440